Marriage and Family Therapy

 Qualified and certified

-The MAMFT meets the requirements of 5 accrediting groups, including the Canadian and American Associations for Marriage and Family Therapy and the Professional Association of Christian Counsellors and Psychotherapists.
+The MAMFT meets the requirements of three accrediting groups, including the Canadian Association for Marriage and Family Therapy and the Professional Association of Christian Counsellors and Psychotherapists.

 Learn not only from your professors, but also your peers.
 Briercrest Seminary attracts students from various marketplace and ministry contexts and walks of life, making for eye-opening class discussion and rich community events.